• Home

 East Yorkshire

 Gribthorpe, Spaldington, Wressle, Howden.
-East Yorkshire Solar Farm Located between the hamlet of Gribthorpe, the villages of Spaldington and Wressle, and the town of Howden, is expected to generate approximately 400 megawatts (MW) of low-carbon electricity.
-This output is sufficient to power around 100,000 homes, contributing to the government’s targets of achieving net-zero emissions by 2050 and generating 70 gigawatts of solar electricity by 2035.
+East Yorkshire Solar Farm Located between the hamlet of Gribthorpe, the villages of Spaldington and Wressle, and the town of Howden, East Yorkshire Solar Farm has a capacity of approximately 400MW of low-carbon electricity - enough to power around 100,000 homes and support the UK’s net-zero ambitions.

 Overview.